greysoh/eaglercraftx/README.md

 # EaglercraftX 1.8
+## Info
+This repository was imported from https://gitlab.com/lax1dude/eaglercraftx-1.8, which was running on version `u4`.
 ### Play real Minecraft 1.8 in your browser, currently only supports multiplayer

 ![EaglercraftX 1.8 Screenshot Main Menu](https://g.deev.is/eaglercraft/eaglerx-480p.png)